sblisesivdin/wikepage/language-pack/readme.txt

 Wikisite/Personal/Blog Site Builder
-WIKEPAGE Version 2006.2 Opus 9 (Code: Maxwell-Boltzmann)
+WIKEPAGE Version 2006.3 Opus 11 (Code: Shubnikov - de Hass)
 -----------------------------------------------------------------------------------------
 Wikepage is a wiki-standart, easy to use and small wiki software derived from Tipiwiki2 (http://tipiwiki.sourceforge.net/).
 Wikepage has some security features that Tipiwiki does